Everyone’s heard about the magical properties of oil when it comes to hair growth. But in reality, is oil good for your hair?

-We have all, at some point, gotten oil treatments in the hopes to transform our locks from limp to luster… but does oil really do everything we think it should?
+We have all, at some point, gotten oil treatments (for hair growth) in the hopes to transform our locks from limp to luster.
+However, oil really does not do everything we think it should…

 At the same time, the pores in your hair and your scalp need oxygen in order to help your hair grow and soak up all the nutrients from your diet.

 So, when you apply oil to your hair for more than one hour, you end up blocking all your pores.
 Add that to the amount of shampoo you use to wash the it out, you end up stripping away all the excess oil along with your natural oils – leaving your hair even drier then it was before the procedure.